ayokanme/ayokanme.github.io/_posts/2023-05-29-deal-with-ai.md

 **What now?**

 The fascinating thing about AI is it reduces the number of steps required to complete tasks.
 We are no longer limited by buttons and dials on a screen.
 We can simply pass on our thoughts (unstructured, as we would express them normally), the models parse it for intent, and perform the relevant action.
+There is a saying: "you do not fully understand a problem until you can simplify it enough to be encoded in software program."
+Now that the barriers to that simplification are being lifted, the implication is that we've massively expanded the scope of problems that can be solved... and created.

 \
 \